Life is “a tale / Told by an idiot, full of sound and fury, / Signifying nothing.”

 Macbeth is an excellent choice for an imaginative apologetic for several reasons, not the least of which is that its popularity has not waned since its first production in the early 17th century.
 The timeless play about a Scottish general who, with his wife’s encouragement, murders his way into kingship, speaks to us from centuries ago because of its startlingly astute, pre-Freudian psycho-analysis of human nature.
 The picture he paints of the inner workings of conscience, will, and desire is congruent with our own experience of sin and temptation.
 He invites us to reason together with the couple as they contemplate their insatiable desire for the “golden round” and what they must do to attain it.
 Through Shakespeare’s dramatic genius, our imaginations are forced into the uncomfortable position of seeing ourselves in his murderous couple.
 We recoil at their evil and feel the sense of nihilistic despair that their sins bring into their fictional world.
 Herein lies the power of Macbeth and why it is an excellent choice for an integrated apologetic.

 Time and time again, Shakespeare makes clear that Macbeth and his wife are fully aware of the evil they are choosing.
 He gives us glimpses into their inner lives through various monologues strategically placed throughout the drama.
-We identify with the struggle of conscience in Macbeth as he recognizes that there is no good reason to kill a virtuous king such as Duncan to attain the crown.
+We identify with the struggle of conscience in Macbeth as he recognizes that there is no good reason to kill a virtuous king such as Duncan.
 “We will proceed no further in this business,” he tells Lady Macbeth.
 We resonate with the moments where it seems that Macbeth will be able to resist the ambition that is propelling him towards murder after murder.
 The apologist can point out that this is the perfect picture of all temptation to sin.
 Lewis would call these episodes of reflection the results of a properly functioning “Chest” or “indispensable liaison [officer] between cerebral man and visceral man.”
 Macbeth’s reason can tell him the surest way to secure the crown and his emotions can supply the force with which to pursue that end.
 Only his conscience, through consulting a transcendent moral law, can determine if such actions are indeed morally good and if he ought to obey them.
 And even then, Shakespeare shows us that Macbeth, as a free-will agent, can choose to disregard this knowledge.

 It is important to note that the significance of Macbeth’s inner conflict is lost on the modern naturalist who would reduce all such reasoning to a battle of valueless impulses.
 We can challenge him to account for Macbeth’s struggle to suppress what appears to be the weaker instinct of not murdering Duncan.
 Lewis writes, “whence do we derive this rule of precedence … Is there another instinct of a higher order directing us to do so, and a third of a still higher order directing us to obey it — an infinite regress of instincts?”
 The naturalist must assume that this outburst of conscience arose from an instinct over and above his instinct to murder.
 He must assert that this instinct has been conditioned into Macbeth by nature and society.
 Yet, Lewis would write that in the very act of determining that one instinct is preferable, we are assuming something beyond them as arbiter for “the judge cannot be one of the parties judged: or, if he is, the decision is worthless and there is no ground for placing” Macbeth’s impulse not to murder Duncan over his impulse to do so.
 A key point to make is that if Macbeth were to suppress his instinct for ambition and resist murder at any point in the play, we cannot praise him, for “no kind of factual observation and no appeal to instinct will give [us] a ground for this opinion” unless we appeal to something outside of Macbeth’s instincts.